When you hear “warehouse automation,” what do you think?

 You don’t need to invest in a complete system from the start.

-There’s a common belief that to embrace automation, you need to embark on a greenfield project to build a brand-new site full of top technology.
+There’s a common belief that to embrace automation, you need to embark on a greenfield project to build a brand-new site with state-of-the-art technology.

 While you certainly can start with a blank block of space and build the perfect warehouse for you, that’s not the only way to automate.